-When considering third party ads to generate a revenue stream from your online marketplace, keep the following things in mind:
+When evaluating third-party ads as a revenue stream for your online marketplace, consider the following factors:

-- ads essentially drive visitors away from your website – is it worth it for your platform?
+- Ads may drive visitors away from your website – is this trade-off worth it for your platform?

-- you don't always control the content promoted by third party ads – how will it affect the overall experience of your marketplace members?
+- You may not have full control over content promoted by third-party ads – how will this impact the overall experience of your marketplace members?

-- if you don't have a built-in ad system, implementing one will require some technical skills – can your team handle it?
+- Implementing a built-in ad system may require technical skills – can your team handle it?

 Pros of ads:

-- if implemented properly, relevant native advertising may provide the extra value to your marketplace members
+- Relevant native advertising, if implemented correctly, can provide added value to your marketplace members.

-- monetization through ads scales well as long as you can reach the relevant advertisers in your industry
+- Monetization through ads scales well if you can reach relevant advertisers in your industry.

-- unlike affiliate and referral systems, you don't have to implement revenue sharing with vendors for advertisement
+- Unlike affiliate and referral systems, you don't need to implement revenue sharing with vendors for advertising.

 Cons of ads: